Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 ---
 title: How I use OpenTofu (Terraform) to automate Authentik
 description: "In my Home Lab, I use Authentik to manage authentication and authorization for all users.
-This works great, but I often find myself doing tedious tasks like setting up my services.
+This works great, but I often find myself doing tedious tasks like setting up my services."
 pubDate: 2025-05-19
 tags:
   - Authentik